doomemacs/doomemacs/README.md

 ## Features

-A summary of what to expect can be found in these three files:
+A summary of what to expect can be found in these four files:

 ```
 ./Cask                     # what packages are used (and where)